 Supervised laboratory experience providing practical experience in diagnosing and remediating the literacy needs of children enrolled in the Reading Center.
 Assessment and instructional data are collated for parents in progress reports at the end of the term.
 Taken concurrently with ELE 359.
 Prerequisite: acceptance into the Teacher Education Program.

-ELE 370-9 Special Topics (1-3)

-Special topics in elementary education depending upon demand and staff.
+ELE 361 Teaching with the Arts (3) Introduction to the importance of the arts in the elementary school curriculum.
+Students are given a foundation of methods and materials in art, music, and drama that will enable them to integrate the arts into the general curriculum, supplement art lessons given by school specialists, and encourage student discussion and understanding of the arts in the world today.
+ELE 370-9 Special Topics (1-3) Special topics in elementary education depending upon demand and staff.